pawan895/HoneyTokens--Internet-Security-analysis-and-audit/README.md

 # Detecting intrusion with canary tokens

+## Note
+I've used GitGaurdian's GGcanary repo to do this project. here is the Original repo link https://github.com/GitGuardian/ggcanary

 ## What is a canary token

 A canary token is a resource that is monitored for access or tampering.
 Usually, canary tokens come in the form of a URL, file, API key, or email, etc., and trigger alerts whenever someone (presumably an attacker) trips over them.